the-wright-engineer/thewrightlife/content/posts/loving-by-releasing.md

 50%.
 That sounded like a decent chance until it was my the probability of your life.
 I could feel the wave of fear rising and there it was again, ever faithful: "release it, release your fear."

-He sustained your life, the Creator did by the very Word of His power.
+He sustained your life, the Creator did, by the very Word of His power.

 The day finally came.
 What I thought was a tummy ache turned out to be contractions.
 36 hours my body fought.
 36 agonizing hours.
 Many times it felt my body and you were working against me.
 I cried with what energy I had left "I cant, I can't do it."
 The disappointment and shame hovered over me.
 Your Daddy knelt down near me and began to pray "Oh Father, would you strengthen Haley.
 Would you orchestrate her body to do what it needs to do.
 Would you guard Hudson's life and bring him safely to us.
 Would you comfort her in her pain" And there he was.
 Drawing near to me yet again.
 "Release it.
 Release your Abilities.
 My power is made perfect in your weakness."

 1:48 AM on March 22 the room filled with relief and joy "He's here, he's here!" your Daddy proclaimed.
-And there you were, on my chest, peering into my eyes like I'd never known a day without you.
+And there you were, on my chest, peering into my eyes and it felt as if I'd never known a day without you.

-They let us take you home (I'm still convinced they didn't make us pass a test before they entrusted us with your life) and we entered into our new life as a family of three.
+They let us take you home (I'm still convinced they should've made us pass a test before they entrusted us with your life) and we entered into our new life as a family of three.

 You and I were inseparable.
 Just when I thought we were getting the hang of this keeping you alive thing you weren't gaining weight.
-And when I tried to feed you you cried and cried.
+I would try to feed you you and you would cry and cry.
 You didn't sleep. ever.
 But we weren't mad because you would scrunch up your face and we knew you were hurting.
-One doctor turned into 5 and 1 appointment turned into twenty.
+One doctor turned into 5 and 1 appointment turned into too many to count.
 There were tests and medicines and a lot of praying that God would grow your body and heal what was broken.
+We were weary and He met us yet again "Release it.
+Release your expectations."

 We sat together on the couch and you were crying again, telling me you were hungry, and I was crying too, trying to get you to eat.
 I felt despair and failure and tense. so tense.
 And His presence swept over me.
 "Release it.
-Release your pride." and I did. over and over and over again.
+Release your pride." and I did.
+Over and over and over again.

 God settled your stomach and helped you eat and you grew.
 You got a small little roll on your wrist and we celebrated like we won the lottery.
 Your crying lessened and your sleep...well that still didn't change but had come to terms with that.